PAX East 2012 has come to a close. Lines were stood in, games were played, and fun was had.

 X-COM: I’ve never played the original X-COM, unfortunately, so I couldn’t tell you if this new iteration in the series lives up to the original, but scuttlebutt around the floor is that it hit all the right notes and looks very promising.

 Borderlands 2: Easily the most popular booth of the show, Borderlands 2 was constantly overflowing with people wanting to give it a play.
 Thankfully, I did get to give this one a try and it was great.
-This one’s going to be focusing a lot more on story than Borderlands 1 (seriously, I still have no idea what the story was).
+This one’s going to be focusing a lot more on story than the original Borderlands (seriously, I still have no idea what the story was).
 It also has new classes to choose from and looks even nicer with bolder colors and crisper cel-shading this go-around.
-It doesn’t look like a whole lot is going to be changing from Borderlands 1, and I am completely OK with that.
+It doesn’t look like a whole lot is going to be changing from the original Borderlands, and I am completely OK with that.